 iva joined Watsi on August 8th, 2013.
-Seven years ago, iva joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. iva's most recent donation traveled 8,500 miles to support Samson, a 26-year-old minibus conductor from Kenya, to fund fracture repair surgery so that she can walk again.
+Eight years ago, iva joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. iva's most recent donation traveled 8,500 miles to support Maureen, a 10-year-old student from Kenya, to fund fracture repair surgery so that she can walk again.

 Samson is a 26-year-old minibus conductor.
 He shared with us that he was orphaned in 2008 and currently lives with a relative in a rented two room house.
 He has relied on his older sister to help with his medical bills, but unfortunately, his sister lost her job due to the pandemic.
 Two months ago, Samson was struck by a motorcycle on his way home.
 He fractured his left tibia and was seen at a hospital in Nairobi where his leg was casted.
 However, after removing the cast, re-examining his leg and doing an x-ray, surgery was recommended as he had not healed.
 Samson currently moves around with crutches due to difficulty walking and he continues to experience leg pain.
 Fortunately, surgeons at our medical partner, African Mission Healthcare (AMH), can help.
 On August 10th, Samson will undergo a fracture repair procedure called an open reduction and internal fixation.
 The surgery will help his fractures fully heal and allow him to walk comfortably again.
 Now, AMH is requesting $1,500 to fund this procedure.
 Samson shared, "I am struggling to walk and my leg is so painful.
 I cannot work in this condition and unless I get the treatment I'm worried I might end up crippled.”